ngordon68/DataFlowActivity/README.md

 # Step 1

- TODO: make a petiton struct that holds an id, title, body, and signatureCount
+ TODO: make a petiton struct that holds an id, title, body, and signatureCount.
+Refer to the image below of the data we will be pulling in.
+ HINT: only look at the data fields that was reference and see the data type that was used.

  <img width="1500" alt="Screenshot 2023-11-29 at 11 49 46 AM" src="https://github.com/ngordon68/DataFlowActivity/assets/102773701/454110ad-0f01-4d41-9813-b87d2dc4a1af">